Loading...

 How AcreTrader Works

-Investors sign up and then peruse the potential farm offerings and make their investments online within the platform.
+Investors sign up, peruse potential farm offerings, and make their investments online within the platform.
 AcreTrader handles all the management issues, renting the land to farmers who typically pay rent in cash.

 Farmers generally pay in advance of the growing season, which limits investor risks.
 AcreTrader holds the rent paid in a special bank account as a reserve for taxes owed or capital improvements.

 AcreTrader returns excess income to investors in an annual distribution in December.
-AcreTrader charges 0.75 of the property’s value as an upfront fee for management.
+As an upfront fee for management, AcreTrader charges 0.75 of the property’s value.

 It also charges closing costs on each transaction.
-While income isn’t guaranteed, AcreTrader says investors can have a reasonable expectation of a 3 percent to 5 percent cash yield on lower-risk properties and a higher cash yield on more risky ones.
+While income isn’t guaranteed, AcreTrader says investors can reasonably expect a 3 percent to 5 percent cash yield on lower-risk properties and a higher cash yield on more risky ones.

-Most investors hold their AcreTrader real estate investment for five to 10 years.
-Some properties have a longer minimum holding period.
+Most investors hold their AcreTrader real estate investments for five to ten years, but some properties have a longer minimum holding period.

-At the end of the holding period, the properties are sold and investors receive their principal and long-term capital appreciation at the time of sale.
-AcreTrader works with its affiliate brokerage and other partners to try to ensure the best sales price for each farm, which means the best financial outcome for me and other investors.
+At the end of the holding period, the properties are sold, and investors receive their principal and long-term capital appreciation at the time of sale.
+AcreTrader works with its affiliate brokerage and other partners to ensure the best sales price for each farm, which means the best financial outcome for me and other investors.

 AcreTrader’s Impact